Osteopathic Physician (D.O.)

-Osteopathic medical students complete four years of medical school, plus three to six years of additional medical training through internships and residencies in their chosen specialties.
+Osteopathic medical students complete four years of medical school, plus three to nine years of additional medical training through internships and residencies in their chosen specialties.
 After earning their degree, D.O.s also must pass state licensing exams and national boards.